 Jobs in Psychology

-Given your ability as an HSP or empath to recognize others discomfort and deeply sympathize with their emotions, you’d potentially be a very good psychologist.
+Given your intuitive ability as an HSP or empath to recognize others' discomfort and deeply sympathize with their emotions, you’d potentially be a very good psychologist.
 The psychology field provides a variety careers for highly sensitive people.

 Child therapists, as the name indicates, work with children who need psychological help.
 Below is a list of other jobs in the psychology filed you might find interesting.

 - Recreational therapist

 - Experimental psychologist

 Jobs in Ministry